Lightly-strained germanium quantum wells with hole mobility exceeding one million

 Moving on to electrical characterisation, we operate the H-FET as following.
-We turn on the device at $V_g \sim-0.4$~V and sweep $V_g$ to larger negative voltages ($V_g \approx -9$~V) to saturate the traps at the semiconductor/dielectric interface via charge tunneling from the quantum well, similarly to what observed in shallow Ge/Si$_{0.2}$Ge$_{0.8}$ H-FETs\cite{Sammak2019}.
-Fig.~\ref{fig:1}(c) shows the mobility $\mu$ as a function of Hall density $p$ from five H-FETs fabricated on a $2\times2$~cm$^{2}$ coupon from the center of the 100~mm wafer and measured at $T=1.7$~K. The mobility increases steeply with $p$ due to the increasing screening of scattering from remote charged impurities\cite{Monroe1993,Gold2010,Laroche2016}.
-At higher density ($p \geq 7\times10^{10}$~cm$^{-2}$), short range scattering from impurities within and/or in proximity of the quantum well becomes the mobility-limiting scattering mechanism\cite{Laroche2016}.
-The density reaches saturation ($p_{sat}$) when the Fermi level crosses the surface quantum well at the Si$_{0.1}$SiGe$_{0.9}$/dielectric interface\cite{Su_chargetunnelling_2017}, thereby screening the electric field at the sGe QW\cite{Laroche2016}.
-We observe a maximum mobility $\mu_{max}$ in the range of $0.8-1.2 \times 10^{6}$~cm$^{2}$/Vs for $p_{sat}$ in the range of $9.43-9.64 \times 10^{10}$~cm$^{-2}$ over the five investigated H-FETs.
-The inset in Fig.~\ref{fig:1}(c) shows a box plot of $\mu_{max}$ across the devices, with an average value of $ (1.03 \pm 0.15)\times10^{6}$~cm$^{2}$/Vs (black), setting a new benchmark for holes in buried channel transistors.
-Crucially, such high mobility is measured at very low density below $p = 1 \times 10^{11}$~cm$^{-2}$, a significant improvement compared to previous studies in Ge/SiGe\cite{Sammak2019,Lodari_low_2021}.
+We turn on the device at $V_g \sim-0.4$~V and sweep $V_g$ to larger negative voltages ($V_g \approx -9$~V) to saturate the traps at the semiconductor/dielectric interface via charge tunneling from the quantum well, similarly to what observed in shallow Ge/Si$_{0.2}$Ge$_{0.8}$ H-FETs.\cite{Sammak2019} At these large gate voltages, the density reaches saturation ($p_{sat}$) when the Fermi level crosses the surface quantum well at the Si$_{0.1}$SiGe$_{0.9}$/dielectric interface,\cite{Su_chargetunnelling_2017} thereby screening the electric field at the sGe QW.\cite{Laroche2016} Fig.~\ref{fig:1}(c) shows the mobility $\mu$ as a function of Hall density $p$ from five H-FETs fabricated on a $2\times2$~cm$^{2}$ coupon from the center of the 100~mm wafer and measured at $T=1.7$~K. The mobility increases steeply with $p$ due to the increasing screening of scattering from remote charged impurities.\cite{Monroe1993,Gold2010,Laroche2016} At higher density ($p \geq 7\times10^{10}$~cm$^{-2}$), short range scattering from impurities within and/or in proximity of the quantum well becomes the mobility-limiting scattering mechanism.\cite{Laroche2016} We observe a maximum mobility $\mu_{max}$ in the range of $0.8-1.2 \times 10^{6}$~cm$^{2}$/Vs for $p_{sat}$ in the range of $9.43-9.64 \times 10^{10}$~cm$^{-2}$ over the five investigated H-FETs.
+The inset in Fig.~\ref{fig:1}(c) shows a box plot of $\mu_{max}$ across the devices, with an average value of $ (1.03 \pm 0.15)\times10^{6}$~cm$^{2}$/Vs (black), setting a benchmark for holes in buried channel transistors.
+Crucially, such high mobility is measured at very low density below $p = 1 \times 10^{11}$~cm$^{-2}$, a significant improvement compared to previous studies in Ge/SiGe.\cite{Sammak2019,Lodari_low_2021}